-It all adds up to a first-class service at a first-class price.
+This all adds up to a first-class service at an affordable price.
 Individuals or casual users pay $10 per month.
-The standard plan for multiple users is $25 per user per month.
-If you’d like to try DocuSign, it’s also available as a 30-day trial.
+The standard plan for multiple users is $25 per user, per month.
+If you’d like to try DocuSign, there’s also a 30-day trial.

 In 1999, Adobe introduced some of the first digital signatures in Adobe Acrobat and Adobe Acrobat Reader.
 Since then, the company has worked with experts and certificate providers across the industry to create an open standard.

 Today, Adobe is the “first global vendor to deliver open, standards-based digital signatures for web and mobile.”
 The company has worked with experts in the Cloud Signature Consortium to set up a new global standard.

 Adobe Sign provides world-class compliance and includes built-in authentication features.
 It’s also Microsoft’s preferred e-signature solution, so you can take care of signature tasks without ever leaving Microsoft 365.